The Science Behind TMS: Exploring Pros and Cons of TMS Therapy

 - Facial muscle twitching during treatment

-Temporary fatigue or dizziness
+- Temporary fatigue or dizziness

 While TMS is generally considered safe, there are some rare but more serious risks.
 These include seizures, significant and lasting changes in hearing, and mood disturbances such as mania.
 However, these adverse effects are extremely uncommon, and thorough screening procedures help ensure that individuals at higher risk are not selected for treatment.
+Individuals with certain implanted devices, such as cochlear implants, may be at risk during TMS due to potential device interference or safety concerns and are typically excluded from treatment.

 TMS Therapy at True North Integrative Mental Health